 Historically, the capstone courses in the CS/CE undergraduate curriculum, together with our partners in team-based honors programs on the College Park campus, spawned a number of successful software projects under the SEAM banner.
 For information on legacy projects, and a bit how we've come to the point where our leaders won't act to allow us to offer these again, scan down to later in this page.

-More recent student project experiences in software engineering are reflected in the short descriptions immediately below.
+Select and recent student project experiences in software engineering are reflected in the short descriptions immediately below.

 Discover connections between your tables in a database, even when your data have different origins and arrived at different times.
 Try it today!